Sun Tower: History

 The Sun Tower was commissioned by L. D. Taylor to house his newspaper, The Vancouver World.
 The intention was that the building would be visible throughout the World's circulation area as the tallest building in the city.
 John Coughland and Sons of Vancouver had 1,250 tons of steel fabricated for construction.

 When it was completed in 1912, it was called the World Building and was the tallest building in Vancouver at 82 m, surpassing the previous record-holder, the Dominion Building located just around the corner.
+(According to the heritage plaque, upon completion it was also the tallest in the British Empire.)
 For one year, it was the tallest building in Canada, until Toronto's 85 metre Canadian Pacific Building opened in 1913.

 In 1918, droves of Vancouverites turned out to watch as Harry Gardiner, the "Human Fly", scaled the outside of the building.
 When The Vancouver Sun bought the building in 1937, it was renamed.
 Although The Sun newspaper has long since relocated, first to South Granville then to Granville Square, the building has retained its name.